oleksii-kordysh/taxi-service/README.md

 - Tomcat 9.0.64
 - JSTL 1.2

-## :building_construction:Architecture

-- Data presentation level
-- Application level
-- Data management level

 ## :classical_building:Data presentation level contains several JSP forms:

 - **Registration**, which allows you to register in the service as a driver
 - **Authentication**, which allows you to login in the service
 - **Display My Current Cars**, which shows cars, which are used by authenticated driver
 - **Display All Drivers**, which shows all registered drivers
-- **Diplay All Cars**, which shows all registered cars
+- **Display All Cars**, which shows all registered cars
 - **Display All Manufacturers**, which shows all registered car manufacturers
 - **Create new Car**, which allows you to register new car in the service
 - **Create new Manufacturer**, which allows you to register new car manufacturer in the service
 - **Add Driver to Car**, which allows you to designate registered car for registered driver

-## :ladder:Application level contain 3-layer design itself:
+## :ladder:Application level contain 3-layer design:

 - **Controllers**: communicators between JSP and Services via HTTP
 - **Services**: business logic operations